Nearly optimal Bayesian Shrinkage for High Dimensional Regression: Numerical Studies

-\subsection{A Real data Example}
+\subsection{A Real Data Example}

-We analyzed one real gene expression dataset about Bardet-Biedl syndrome \cite{Scheetz2006}.
-The dataset contains 120 samples (F2 rat) with the expression level of gene TRIM32 as the response variable and the expression levels of other 200 genes as the predictors.
-The dataset is available in the R package {\it flare}.
-We analyze this data set with de-biased Lasso and BCS.
-For de-biased Lasso, it identified gene 153 as the only significant covariate in terms of Bonferroni-adjusted p-values.
-The 95\% confidence interval of this gene is [0.024,0.072].
-For BCS, the optimal $\hat\gamma$ is selected to be $\hat \gamma = 0.58$, and the posterior probability $q_j\triangleq\pi(|\beta_j/\sigma|>a|D_n)$ was used to quantify the significance of each covariate, where $a$ is defined in Section \ref{perform}.
-BCS also identified gene 153 as the most significant covariate with corresponding $q_{153} =0.54 $.
-In Figure \ref{eye1}, we shows the posterior distribution of the regression coefficient of gene 153 under the $\hat\gamma$ and the interval estimations by both approaches.
-The 95\% HPD credible interval is $[-0.018, 0.018]\cup[0.064, 0.131]$, which is the union of two intervals, i.e. two posterior modes, representing the evidence against and for being true covariate, respectively.
+We analyzed a reduced gene expression dataset on Bardet-Biedl syndrome from \cite{Scheetz2006}.
+The reduced dataset is available in the R package {\it flare} \cite{flareR}, which contains 120 samples with 201 gene expression levels.
+The scientific community has discovered that TRIM32 is the causal gene to Bardet-Biedl syndrome \cite{chiang2006homozygosity}.
+In this example, we treat the expression level of gene TRIM32 as the response variable and the expression levels of the other 200 genes as predictors.
+Therefore, the selected set of genes from this regression will cover the regulators of the gene TRIM32 by the consistency property of BCS.

+We applied both de-biased Lasso and BCS to this regression problem.
+De-biased Lasso identified gene 153 as the only significant covariate according to the Bonferroni-adjusted p-values, and produced a 95\% confidence interval of [0.024,0.072] for this gene.
+For BCS, the optimal value $\hat \gamma = 0.58$ was selected, and the posterior exceedance probability $q_j\triangleq \pi(|\beta_j/\sigma|>a|D_n)$ was used to quantify the significance of each covariate, where $a$ is as defined in Section \ref{perform}.
+BCS also identified gene 153 as the most significant covariate with $q_{153} =0.54$.
+Figure \ref{eye1} shows the posterior distribution of the regression coefficient of gene 153 under the choice of $\hat\gamma=0.58$ as well as the confidence intervals produced by the two methods.
+The 95\% HPD credible interval produced by BCS is $[-0.018, 0.018]\cup[0.064, 0.131]$, which is the union of two intervals representing the evidence against and for being the true covariate, respectively.
 Note that if the true model is exactly the 153th gene, its OLS estimator will be 0.109.
-On the other side, the de-biased Lasso confidence interval seems a compromise between the two intervals.
+The de-biased Lasso confidence interval (represented by the dashed segment in Figure \ref{eye1}) seems a compromise between the two intervals, and it doesn't contain the OLS value 0.109.